-Material Uncertainty Related to Going Concern
+Material Uncertainty relating to Going Concern.

-We invite attention to the note no. 37 of the Financial Statement relating to the present financial situation of the Company detailing the Material Uncertainties Relating to Going Concern and the Going Concern assumptions.
-The lenders had in the previous year recalled all the loans and facilities and also the Company Current Liabilities exceeds Current Assets by ₹ 7736.65 Crore.
+We invite attention to the note no. 36 of the financial statement relating to the present financial situation of the Company detailing the Material Uncertainties Relating to Going Concern and the Going Concern assumptions.
+The lenders had in the previous years recalled all the loans and facilities and also the Company Current Liabilities exceeds Current Assets by ₹ 8498.12 crores as at March 31, 2022.
 The Company is finding it difficult to meet its financial obligations and the lenders have still not approved its further restructuring plan.
-The liquidity crunch is affecting the Company's operation with increasing severity. the trading in equity shares of the Company is presently suspended, until there is a finality and settlement of penalty to be paid by the Company for all the past delays in its filings to stock exchanges.
-The Company has made an application for waiver of penalty and the response is awaited on the matter from the stock exchange.
+The liquidity crunch is affecting the Company's operation with increasing severity.
+The trading in equity shares of the Company is presently suspended.
 Some of the creditors have filed for winding up petitions against the Company.
-The Company has severe manpower issues and is defaulting on its statutory and regulatory obligations.
-The Company's resolution plan has found favour with two lenders as detailed in the note no.37 but the final approval of all lenders and the execution of the plan and its success involves material uncertainties that may cast significant doubt about the Going Concern Assumption.
+The company has severe manpower issues and is defaulting on its statutory and regulatory obligations.
+The Company's resolution plan has found favour with seven lenders as detailed in the note no. 36 but the final approval of all lenders and the execution of the plan and its success involves material uncertainties that may cast significant doubt about the Going Concern Assumption.
 Our report is not qualified on this account.